CBIIT/bento-docs/source/configuration/dashboard.md

 - Open the configuration file located at `bento-frontend/src/bento/dashTemplate.js` (in the "CBIIT/bento-frontend" git repo)

-- To represent your facet, edit or create a facet object under the `facetsConfig` object
+- To represent a facet, edit or create a facet object under the `facetsConfig` object

 - Each facet is defined as follows:

   - `section`: the facet section that the facet should appear in the sidebar.
 Default options include: `CASES`, `SAMPLES`, `FILES`.

-  - `label`: the display label for your facet that appears in the sidebar
+  - `label`: the display label for the facet that appears in the sidebar

   - `field`: the specific field in the GraphQL API query, as the  `api`